Code-Institute-Submissions/memorygame-5/test.md

 Another tool I used to clean the JS in the project was [JShint.com](https://jshint.com/).
 This is a website which checks if JavaScript source code complies with coding rules e.g if all brackets are present.

+One bug I ran into while coding the game was on the function in *createboard.js* called setImageSources() - at first the sources were not allocating correctly, this was because imageallocation contains numbers from 1 to n but the array index needs to be from zero for setimagesources() to function.
+To correct this problem I had to -1 from imageallocation as so: imagesAllocation[i] - 1.

 As stated above the main issue I ran into with JS not working as intended was not having declared elements correctly.
 Some other issues included not having exported/imported functions into the correct JS file.
 This was easy to solve with the help of chrome developer tools.

 ## Issues during testing: